KonnexionsGmbH/ora_bench/docs/CODING_PATTERN.md

 ```
     run_trial(database connections, trial_no, bulk_data_partitions)

-        - save the current time as the start of the 'trial' action
+        - save the current time as the start time of the 'trial' action

         - create the database table (config param 'sql.create')
           IF error